Wall Street ends mixed despite bumper big-bank earnings

-(Reuters) - Wall Street indexes closed mixed on Wednesday, with the Nasdaq Composite and S&P 500 falling despite another record intraday high for the latter and big banks’ stellar results on the first day of earnings season.
+Wall Street indexes closed mixed on Wednesday, with the Nasdaq Composite (.IXIC) and S&P 500 (.SPX)falling despite another record intraday high for the latter and big banks' stellar results on the first day of earnings season.

-Shares of Goldman Sachs Group Inc and Wells Fargo & Co rose 2.3% and 5.5% respectively on bumper first-quarter profits.
+Shares of Goldman Sachs Group Inc (GS.N) and Wells Fargo & Co (WFC.N)rose 2.3% and 5.5% respectively on bumper first-quarter profits.

-JPMorgan Chase & Co’s shares fell 1.9% despite the largest U.S. bank’s earnings jumping almost 400%, as it released more than $5 billion in reserves to cover coronavirus-driven loan defaults.
+JPMorgan Chase & Co's (JPM.N) shares fell 1.9% despite the largest U.S. bank's earnings jumping almost 400%, as it released more than $5 billion in reserves to cover coronavirus-driven loan defaults. read more

 "The bank earnings were strong, but the market expected them to be strong," said Christopher Grisanti, chief equity strategist at MAI Capital Management.